Chancellor's Distinguished Teaching Award

 |Preventive Medicine and Public Health, SOM|

 |Thomas Yankee, PharmD, PhD||

-Nominations for the Chancellor's Club Distinguished Teaching Award are currently closed.
-Nominations typically open during the Spring.
-Check back for more information.
+Nominations for the Chancellor's Club Distinguished Teaching Award are open and are due Friday, May 3, 2019.

 Faculty members with demonstrated excellence in teaching while at KUMC may be nominated by a colleague, student, or alumnus.
 Each nomination must include: